jjlin526/AWS-Services/Compute-Services.md

 * Few customizations needed (i.e. if need specific AMI, need specific package and do not want to upgrade to another version of the package, then use EC2 directly - not EB)

 ### AWS Lambda Overview

+* AWS Lambda lets you run code without provisioning or managing servers.
+You pay only for the compute time you consume.
+You can run code for virtually any type of service - all with zero administration.

+### AWS Lambda

+* Enables the running of code without provisioning infrastructure
+* Only charged for usage based on execution time
+* Can configure available memory from 128 MB to 3008 MB
+* Integrates with many AWS services (i.e. S3, DynamoDB)
+* Enables **event-driven workflows** (i.e. when I upload a file, execute this function)
+* Primary service for **serverless architecture**

+### AWS Lambda Advantages